openbmc/webui-vue/CONTRIBUTING.md

 The FPA only needs to be signed once to cover your company or entity's participation.

-### How do I become a Design Partner?

-If you are using the OpenBMC GUI and are interested in influencing its look and feel, email nicoleconser@ibm.com with the subject line `OpenBMC GUI Design Partner Referral`.

 ## Design Reviews

 When making changes to an existing design, we create a design review issue in